balena-io/deploy-to-balena-action/README.md

-# Balena CI Github Action
+# Balena CI GitHub Action

-This action allows you to send some source to Balena builders.
+This action allows you to push to Balena builders as an automated way to create releases on your fleet.
 Depending on the context available to the action, it will either make your release a draft or not.

 ## Usage

 Here is an example workflow.yml file.
-See our [workflows](#workflows) section to understand it some more.
+Workflow files should be added to the `.github/workflows/` directory within your project.
+See our [workflows](#workflows) section to find out more.

 ```
 on: